DOGTV: Programs

 DOGTV has three types of programs that cycle throughout the day.

 Stimulation

 Stimulation episodes show dogs playing in a field, graphics accompanied by engaging sounds and visits to the dog park from the dog's perspective.

 Relaxation

 Relaxation episodes play soft music, with calm scenes like animals at a safari, or dogs napping at home.

 Exposure

 Exposure episodes focus on potential sounds a dog might hear in common environments such as thunderstorms, vacuum cleaners and fireworks.

 Available markets

 DOGTV is available in the U.S., Mexico, Brazil, Portugal, South Korea, China, UK, Australia and New Zealand.
-In the U.S. the channel is available on DirectTV, Dish, Xfinity, Cox, RCN, Sling TV and supported streaming devices.
+In the U.S. the channel is available on DirecTV, Dish, Xfinity, Cox, RCN, Sling TV and supported streaming devices.